PisterLab/micromissiles-unity/docs/index.md

 ### Linux

 1. Download the tarball for Linux.
-2. Untar the tarball and run the executable.
+2. Extract the tarball and run the executable.

 ## Basics

 - Use the mouse and arrow keys (or `WASD`) to pan and rotate the camera.
 - Use `L` to load a new simulation configuration.
 - Use `R` to restart the simulation.
-- Use `SPACEBAR` to pause/resume the simulation.
+- Use `Space` to pause/resume the simulation.
 - Use `ESC` to exit the application.

 ## Next Steps